jtladner/PracticalComputing_Spring2022/Week01_Intro_RegExp/readme.md

      seq2
      ```

     3. Edit your regular expression(s) to also change the sequence names.
-New names should only include the characters prior to the first underscore ('_').
-Record find/replace queries in Assignment answer sheet.
+New names should only include the characters prior to the first underscore ('_'). *Record find/replace queries in Assignment answer sheet.*
-    4. Edit your regular expression(s) to remove all 'N' characters from the beginning and end of each sequence.
-Record find/replace queries in the Assignment answer sheet.
+    4. Edit your regular expression(s) to remove all 'N' characters from the beginning and end of each sequence. *Record find/replace queries in the Assignment answer sheet.*
+    5. Upload final fasta-formatted file to Bb Learn along with Assignment Answer Sheet.

 3. Open "HastingsBirdList\_2007\_.txt" in your text editor.
 This file contains tab-delimited information about bird species cited in the Hastings Park Conservancy in Vancouver, BC.
     1. Design a single search and replace query that utilizes regular expressions to reformat **every** line to the following format:
     ```Genus\tspecies\tG. species\tCommon Name\tStatus```
-    "Status" is the column with a categorical variable including "Casual", "Rare Visitor", etc. Make sure to remove the "*" character from the beginning of the Status category, if present.
-Record the find/replace query in the Assignment answer sheet.
+    "Status" is the column with a categorical variable including "Casual", "Rare Visitor", etc. Make sure to remove the "*" character from the beginning of the Status category, if present. *Record the find/replace query in the Assignment answer sheet.*
     2. Upload re-formatted file to Bb Learn along with Assignment Answer Sheet.

 ## Extra fun